-By Molly Anderson-Childers | Updated 9/6/15
+By Molly J. Anderson-Childers | Updated April 15, 2018

-Let the Muses of Air inspire you to soar with the swans even if you feel like an ugly duckling today.
+Let the Muses of Air inspire you to soar with the swans, even if you feel like an ugly duckling.
 When I researched muses and goddesses; deities from all over the world, I found that there were air goddesses or air muses in nearly every culture, in every region of the globe from the icy reaches of the Arctic wastelands to right here in the American Southwest.

 Other air goddesses or air muses are shape-shifters similar to Sigrun, a Scandinavian swan maiden said to be the personification of the wind.
-Swan maidens, the subject of this article, are women who are able to transform into swans, often with the aid of some magical object such as a feather cloak, a ring or golden necklace, a crown, or a pair of wings.
+Swan maidens are women who are able to transform into swans, often with the aid of some magical object such as a feather cloak, a ring or golden necklace, a crown, or a pair of wings.
 When I discovered these airy muses, I was instantly inspired to begin a story about seven swan maidens of my own.

 You may be familiar with the story "The Twelve Wild Swans," in which Rose, a brave and resourceful girl, must weave shirts of nettles and take a vow of silence in order to save her brothers from an enchantment that has turned them into swans.
 That's the way most of us were introduced to the rich swan mythology that inspired this article through fairy tales like "The Twelve Wild Swans."

 And I was secretly jealous of the swan-brothers, although they proclaimed that they wished to be human again.
 They, at least, got to fly.
 Typical, I thought, disgusted.
 Boys get to have all the fun, girls get to shut up and do all the hard work.
 Imagine my surprise and delight when I discovered the swan maidens!
 In these stories, the girls had more fun.
 Many men, lured by their beauty, tried to entrap them by stealing their feathered cloaks and magic rings and necklaces, but these marriages always ended badly.
 The swan maidens inevitably returned to their true home in the sky.

 Scandinavia and Germany are especially rich with this lore, with stories about swan maidens like Kara, Groa, Allwise, and The Wunschelwybere.
 The Wunschelwybere are German swan maidens, said to be the shape-changers that use a golden necklace to become swans.
 According to my well-thumbed copy of Goddesses in World Mythology, by Ann and Imel, these mythological women are personifications of the air or clouds, whose necklaces symbolize the glow of sunrise and sunset.